 Concentrations focus the candidate on a specific area to achieve depth of knowledge.
-Concentrations are available in Finance, Health Care Administration, Human Resources Management, International Business, Management, Management Information Systems, Marketing, and Risk Management.
+Concentrations are available in Cyber Security, Finance, Health Care Administration, Human Resources Management, International Business, Management, Marketing, and Risk Management.
 Candidates may follow the recommended courses below or may work with the Program Director to design a concentration to meet specific goals and reflect individual backgrounds.
-A candidate may complete a second concentration prior to the MBA degree being conferred by taking an additional 6 credits above the 48 required for the MBA degree.